Stephanotis, the most famous of which is called Madagascar jasmine, is a magnificent indoor plant that blooms all summer

 Learn more about stephanotis

 The most common species of Stephanotis is Stephanotis floribunda, or Madagascar jasmine.
 In that country, it can be found outdoors in the wild among other plants in forest underbrush.
-It is used under temperate climates as an indoor plant.
+It is used in temperate climates as an indoor plant.
 Other species are native either to the Caribbean or to the Far East (Japan, Malaysia).

 All Stephanotis species smell somewhat of jasmine.
-Generally, they grow as fragrant vines that offer deep dark green leaves, leathery and shiny, and flowers from spring to fall that appear at the junction of each leaf.
+Generally, they grow as fragrant vines that offer deep dark green leaves, leathery and shiny.
+They bloom from spring to fall with flowers that appear at the junction of each leaf.

 Usually, a stake or arbor is provided to help grow upright, because the vine cannot stand straight on its own.